Flush-mounting

 Which conduits do the claw sleeves hold?

-Thanks to the conduit grip technoglogy, the transitions and connectors guarantee absolutely safe strain relief – regardless of which conduit manufacturer is used.
+Thanks to the conduit grip technology, the transitions and connectors ensure absolutely reliable strain relief – regardless of which pipe manufacturer is used.
 Additional fixation with adhesive tape or other expedients, as it was previously the case, is no longer necessary.

 What is the support on the sleeve for?

 This is the support anchor.
-It supports the sleeve and gives it additional stability so that it does not break off.
+It supports the sleeve and gives it additional stability so it doesn’t break.

-Yes, because of the well-thought-out plug-in system of the C-series, all sizes can be combined safe and stable.
+Yes, thanks to the thought-out plug-in system of the C-Series, all sizes can be combined safely and securely.

 Can a conduit be continued into a drywall after concreting?

-Yes, as our starting product is a claw sleeve, it is no problem to continue.
+Yes, since our starting product is a claw sleeve, continuing is not a problem.

-The Schalfix does not have to be disposed of as hazardous waste, but can be conveniently thrown away with regular plastic household waste.
+The Schalfix does not have to be disposed of as hazardous waste, but can be conveniently disposed of with household plastic waste.

-How is the ventilation outlet fitted to the ventilation sleeve?
+How is the ventilation outlet mounted to the Ventilation Sleeve?

-Simply screw the adapter ring onto the ventilation sleeve without pre-drilling and the ventilation outlet can be fitted.
+Simply screw the adapter ring onto the Ventilation Sleeve without pre-drilling and the ventilation outlet can be installed.

-A 74 mm drill hole is sufficient to make the installation opening for the Uni-Flexx.
-This can be done by any fitter.
-The Primo high-speed drill in combination with our concrete core bit is ideal for this.
+A 74 mm drill hole is sufficient to create the installation opening for the Uni-Flexx.
+This can be done by any installer.
+The Primo High-Speed Driller with our Concrete Core Bit is ideal for this purpose.

-Alternatively, you can also drill the hole using a standard Ø 75 mm or Ø 82 mm drill bit.
-The resulting joint between the Uni-Flexx and the drilled hole is either covered by the device used (ceiling spotlight, loudspeaker, etc.) or can be closed during the planned filling process.
+Alternatively, you can drill the hole using a standard 75 mm or 82 mm diameter core bit.
+The resulting gap between the Uni-Flexx and the hole can either be covered by the device used (ceiling spotlight, speaker, etc.) or can be filled during the planned filling process.

-The formwork protector Quickstar is a clever helper in concrete construction to make transitions safe and stable in no time.
-It is particularly suitable for confined spaces and retains its shape even after concreting thanks to the stabilizing flap.
+The Quickstar Formwork Protector is a clever tool in concrete construction, enabling safe and stable transitions in no time.
+It’s particularly suitable for tight spaces and, thanks to the stabilizing flap, retains its shape even after concreting.

-Our nailing aid for concrete construction products makes nailing the boxes easier.
-The 40 cm long nailer nails lids and boxes to the formwork without injuring your fingers – even if the second reinforcement has already been installed.
-The distance between the locating pins is 60 mm, so that any standard box lid can be picked up, positioned precisely and nailed in place.
+Our nailing aid for concrete construction products makes nailing boxes easier.
+The 40 cm long Nailer nails covers and boxes to the formwork without injuring your fingers – even after the second reinforcement has already been installed.
+The pin spacing is 60 mm, allowing any standard box cover to be picked up, precisely positioned, and nailed into place.

 Prefabricated Concrete